lizmat/raku-all-modules/jonathanstowe/URI-Template/README.md

 ## Licence

-Please see the LICENCE file in the distribution
+Please see the LICENSE file in the distribution

-(C) Jonathan Stowe 2015, 2016
+© Jonathan Stowe 2015, 2016

 The testing uses the test data from https://github.com/uri-templates/uritemplate-test please see the README.md in the t/data/uritemplate-test for the license for that project.